-Pursuant to Article 1231-2 of the NCCP, unless the arbitration agreement provides otherwise, the arbitral tribunals applies the procedural rules, including with respect to evidence, that it deems appropriate without being bound to apply the rules of evidence contained in the NCCP.
+Pursuant to Article 1231-2 NCCP, unless the arbitration agreement provides otherwise, arbitral tribunals apply the procedural rules, including with respect to evidence, that they deem appropriate without being bound to apply the rules of evidence contained in the NCCP.

-Article 1231-8(1) of the NCCP provides that the arbitral tribunal may hear the parties and any other party, including witnesses.
-Unless a foreign law is applicable and that law provides otherwise, oral testimony is not provided under oath.
+Article 1231-8(1) NCCP provides that the arbitral tribunal may hear the parties and any other party, including witnesses.
+Oral testimony is not provided under oath.

 The same provision enables arbitral tribunals to order parties to produce documents in their possession.
-In an international dispute, tribunals will normally be guided by the IBA Rules on the Taking of Evidence in International Arbitration.
+In an international dispute, tribunals will be normally guided by the IBA Rules on the Taking of Evidence in International Arbitration.